 - 8.4 milligrams (mg) of calcium

 - 2 mg of iron

 - 0.7 mg of vitamin C

-Spirulina does not contain much fiber, so it is essential to include other gut-healthful, high-fiber foods in the diet.
+Spirulina does not contain much fiber, so people should eat it alongside other gut-healthful, high fiber foods.

 - lower blood sugar

 The findings suggest that ingredients in spirulina could play a protective role in type 1 diabetes, but more research is needed.

 In a 2013

 As well as lowering cholesterol, spirulina may help manage blood pressure.